nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/MQTT_AT_commands.rst

   The maximum size of the payload is 1024 bytes when not empty.
   If the payload is empty (for example, ``""``), SLM enters ``slm_data_mode``.
 * The ``<qos>`` parameter is an integer.
-  It indicates the MQTT Quality of Service types.
+  It indicates the MQTT Quality of Service type to use.
   It can accept the following values:

   * ``0`` - Lowest Quality of Service (default value).